jgreely/mastercook-tools/README.md

 ## Notes

-* While `mx2toxml` and `mz2` write to files, the rest write to STDOUT, and can read from STDIN.
+* While `mx2split`, `mx2toxml`, and `mz2` write to files, the rest
+write to STDOUT, and can read from STDIN.

 * Some MX2 files need manual edits before converting to XML. `xmllint` will let you know by barfing on them during the conversion.

+* MZ2 files downloaded from [My Mastercook] contain gratuitous placeholder images and a single-line MX2 file that violates their DTD more than usual.
+I strip the RcpE's img attribute and insert CRLF pairs to make it easier to de-dupe libraries, but I haven't created a variant DTD yet that copes with their new quirks, so you can't use `xmllint --valid` to verify their structure.

 ## Other Tools